jz427/Honeypot-Sentinel-Lab/README.md

 ## Reflection

 This lab gave me valuable hands‑on experience with Azure infrastructure, Sentinel configuration and log ingestion.
-It strengthened my understanding of how attackers behave when exposed systems are placed online and how SIEM tools help defenders detect and analyze malicious activity
+It strengthened my understanding of how attackers behave when exposed systems are placed online and how SIEM tools help defenders detect and analyze malicious activity.